All the President's Men (film): Box office

 All the President's Men grossed $7,016,001 from 604 theaters in its first week, placing it atop the U.S. box office.
 It eventually grossed $70.6 million at the box office.

 Critical reception

-The film has received near-universal acclaim from many film critics, both on its release and in the years immediately following it.
-On review aggregator Rotten Tomatoes, the film has a 94% rating based on 64 reviews, with an average rating of 9.10/10.
-The website's consensus reads: "A taut, solidly acted paean to the benefits of a free press and the dangers of unchecked power, made all the more effective by its origins in real-life events."
-On Metacritic, which gives a weighted average score, the film has a score of 84 out of 100, based on reviews from 13 critics, indicating "universal acclaim".
+All the President's Men has received near-universal acclaim from many film critics, both on its release and in the years immediately following it.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 95% based on 76 reviews.
+The website's critics consensus reads, "A taut, solidly acted paean to the benefits of a free press and the dangers of unchecked power, made all the more effective by its origins in real-life events."
+On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 84, based on reviews from 18 critics, indicating "universal acclaim".